 The Bavarian village of Leavenworth is surrounded by the Cascade Mountains east of Seattle.
 The gorgeous and crisp colors of the surrounding trees are dripping in oranges, yellows, and reds!

 The village looks like something out of a fairy tale.
 The touristy hamlet is filled with adorable shops and restaurants that will make you feel as if you have been transported to Germany.
+And you definitely want to make time to enjoy a Leavenworth Oktoberfest!

 The Leavenworth area begins to see the colors change in early October and the colors are in full swing throughout the month.
 Lake Wenatchee and Tumwater Canyon are two great leaf peeping spots in the region.